cronokirby/typst-templates/example-paper.typ

 #lorem(30)

-If you consider a function:
+If you consider a function that goes on and on and on:
-$
-FF arrow.r GG
+$ sum FF_i arrow.r GG $
-$
-Foo?
+then it might not be great, even if it goes on and on and on.

+But, on the other hand.

 See #cite("can01", "bdfkk18", "yil09")